vemonet/nanopub-rs/lib/docs/docs/contributing.md

 - Trusty URI code is calculated on normalized representation that includes signature
 - Trusty URI code is added in place of all the occurrences of blank spaces in the URIs, leading to the final trusty nanopub

+### Notes about maintenance and stability

+Cross-compiling to many targets brings some complexity to the build process, especially that the nanopub lib packs a lot of features: processing RDF, RSA signing and key generation, querying a HTTP server, getting current datetime access.

+This means we need to make sure the dependencies we use works for all targets.

 ### ☑️ To do

 - [ ] Add possibility to build the nanopub from scratch for JS and python